Year 2

 Lunch is at 11.50am and after eating lunch the children will play outside until 1pm.

-What makes Year 1 special?
+What makes Year 2 special?

-Our 2 classrooms offer perfect space for children to begin their Key Stage 1 journey.
+Our classrooms offer the perfect space for their Key Stage 1 journey.
 We create a calm classroom environment with different areas of provision throughout, including construction, mark making and reading areas.
 Children are encouraged to curl up with one of many beautiful books in the book corner to explore new worlds and ideas.
 The classroom’s have large carpet areas for lots of circle times and group learning.
 There is also the quad and nature garden just across the corridor where we can continue our learning outside.

 Routine/Timetable

 Every morning we do Maths, Phonics and English, with foundation subjects usually taught in the afternoon.
-PE is on a Wednesday and Friday.
+PE is on a Thursday and Friday.

 What your child needs to bring to class

-• Book bag (no rucksacks)
+- Book bag (no rucksacks)

-• Drawstring bag for PE kit
+- Drawstring bag for PE kit

-• Water bottle
+- Water bottle

-• When the weather is wet children may wish to bring a pair of wellies.
+- When the weather is wet children may wish to bring a pair of wellies.

-• Sunhat in the summer months
+- Sunhat in the summer months

-• A waterproof coat for the cold months
+- A waterproof coat for the cold months

-• 3 Part read book (if requested physical book) returned on Monday
+- 3 Part read book (if requested physical book) returned on Monday

-• Please ensure that all items are clearly named.
+- Please ensure that all items are clearly named.

 Keeping you informed

-• We will hold two face to face parent meetings every year (one in the Autumn Term and another in the Spring/Summer Term)
+- We will hold two face to face parent meetings every year (one in the Autumn Term and another in the Spring/Summer Term)

-• We send out annual school reports in July.
+- We send out annual school reports in July.

-• Please contact the office for all general enquiries.
+- Please contact the office for all general enquiries.

-• Staff will be available at drop off and pick up times should any quick messages need to be passed on.
+- Staff will be available at drop off and pick up times should any quick messages need to be passed on.

 Curriculum